redfast00/words/README.md

-# words
+# word treasure
-A list of English words related to computers.
-Used for naming things like variables, projects, ...
+A list of English words
 [words](words.md)

+Don't take this too seriously